Mount Batten: Mount Batten Tower

-In the later Medieval period, Mount Batten became an important defensive point for the developing settlement at Plymouth Harbour, providing a field of fire from across the other side of the Cattewater, the channel connecting the old town to the sea.
-In 1652, Mount Batten Tower, a 30-foot high circular artillery fort was built here; it is a Scheduled Ancient Monument.
+In the later Middle Ages, Mount Batten became an important defensive point for the developing settlement at Plymouth Harbour, providing a field of fire from across the other side of the Cattewater, the channel connecting the old town to the sea.
+In 1652, Mount Batten Tower, a circular artillery fort 30 ft high, was built here.
+It is a Scheduled Ancient Monument.

 Maritime incidents

 In 1973, a short distance from Mount Batten, the Cattewater Wreck was discovered during dredging.
 Subsequent survey and excavation work indicated that the wreck was of a 200–300 ton merchantmen believed to have been lost in the early 16th Century.
 It has the distinction of being the first wreck to be protected under the Protection of Wrecks Act 1973.

 On 16 February 1811, the frigate wrecked on the ground near Cony Cliff Rocks, Mount Batten.
 Eight seamen lost their lives.

 Quarrying at Mount Batten

-Extensive quarrying took place at Mount Batten between 1839 and the mid-1860s.
+There was extensive quarrying at Mount Batten between 1839 and the mid-1860s.
 Stones from the quarry were used for building steam yards at HMNB Devonport.
 The quarrying substantially changed the local landscape and threatened the Mount Batten Tower.
 Following a petition from 53 leading citizens to the Admiralty, Lord Morley, the landowner, imposed restrictions on quarrying thereby saving the tower.